FreeTubeApp/FreeTube/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Feature Implementation

 **Related issue**
 Please link the issue your pull request is referring to.
 If this pull request fully resolves the relevant issue, put "closes" before the issue number.
-Example: "closes #99999"
+Example: "closes #99999".
+If this pull request fully resolves multiple relevant issues, put "closes" before both issue numbers.
+Example: "closes #99999, closes #12345".

 **Description**
 Please write a clear and concise description of what the pull request does.